 Kyo, not bothered by the icy water, dipped his head under and veered towards the boys.
-The black spine of his tail cut a trail behind him.
+His spiny dorsal fin cut a trail behind him.
+Kyo wasn’t his real name but it suited him.

 She couldn’t help but chuckle that she, of all people, was explaining this.